Timberland High School (Missouri)

-Timberland High School is the second largest of the four high schools in the Wentzville R-IV School District and fourth largest high school in St. Charles County, Missouri.
+Timberland High School is the largest of the four high schools in the Wentzville R-IV School District and fourth largest high school in St. Charles County, Missouri.
 The school was established as an annex in 2000 and as an independent high school in 2002.
 The 2020-21 enrollment was 1,845.

 History

 The facility now known as Timberland High School opened on August 28, 2000 as an annex to Wentzville Holt High School for approximately 400 freshmen and sophomores within the boundaries covering the southern portion of the school district.
 In May 2001, the board of education voted to name the new high school Timberland High School, a name which had been submitted by sophomore Jaci Woodburn.
 Timberland became a fully independent four-year high school in 2002.

 Academics

 48% of the class of 2014 graduates went on to attend a four-year college.
 35.5% entered a two-year college, while 8% entered the workforce or military service.